Privacy Policy

 We also process related metadata (e.g., upload time, file type, file size, submission status).

-You are responsible for ensuring that you have the right to upload content and that you do not unlawfully include third-party Personal Information without appropriate legal basis.
+You should ensure that you have the right to upload content and avoid including third-party Personal Information unless you are permitted to do so.

 If you act as an Organizer (or representative of one), we may process: